C++17: New Parallel Algorithms of the Standard Template Library

 The for_each_n algorithm in (2) maps the first n ints of the vector to its power of 2.

-exclusive_scan (3) and inclusive_scan (5) are quite similar.
+exclusive_scan (3) and inclusive_scan (5) are pretty similar.
 Both apply a binary operation to their elements.
-The difference is, that exclusive_scan excludes in each iteration the last element.
-Here you have the corresponding Haskell expression: scanl (*) 1 ints.
+The difference is that exclusive_scan excludes in each iteration the last element.
+You have the corresponding Haskell expression: scanl (*) 1 ints.

 The transform_exclusive_scan (6) is quite challenging to read.
 Let me try it.
 Apply in the first step the lambda function [](int arg){ return arg *= arg; } to each element of the range from resVec3.begin() to resVec3.end().
 Then apply in the second step the binary operation [](int fir, int sec){ return fir + sec; } to the intermediate vector.
-That means, sum up all elements by using the 0 as initial element.
+That means summing up all elements by using 0 as the initial element.
 The result goes to resVec4.begin().
 To make the long story short.
 Here is Haskell: scanl (+) 0 . map(\a -> a * a) $ ints.

 The transform_inclusive_scan function in (8) is similar.
 This function maps each element to its length.
 Once more in Haskell: scanl1 (+) . map(\a -> length a) $ strings.